TheOnlyBlux/ShakespearianInsults/README.md

 # ShakespearianInsults
-a program the generates shakespearin insults
+a program the generates shakespearian insults

 No GUI version is the current verrsion